Is female sterilisation reversible?

 Re-connecting fallopian tubes

-The surgery to re-connect fallopian tubes is called 'tubal reversal surgery'.
+The surgery to re-connect fallopian tubes is called 'tubal reversal surgery' or tubal re-anastomosis.

 After a laparotomy, the hospital stay may be as short as one or two nights.
 Post-operative recovery may take three to six weeks.
 Recovery is much faster following laparoscopic surgery, and the woman may be able to go home within hours.
-However the success rate is not as great.
-As the procedure is rarely provided by the NHS, you’ll need to pay for it to be done privately.
-It can cost £4,000, though the price varies depending on where you live and the procedure itself.
+As the procedure is rarely provided by the NHS, you’ll likely need to pay for it to be done privately.

-The success rate of a tubal re-anastomosis depends on two major factors:
+The success rate of a tubal reversal surgery depends on two major factors:

 - The original surgery done for the sterilisation (the specialist will need a copy of the operative report describing the surgical method used in the original procedure) and the remaining length of the fallopian tube.
 Tubal re-anastomosis surgery is more successful after tubal sterilisation performed by cutting or the placement of rings or clips to block the tube.